-- On the group summary page, you should choose the Users tab, and then, should choose Add Users to Group.
-On the list that shows all users associated with your AWS account, you must select the boxes next to the users to whom you are willing to allow access of the CodeCommit repository, and then, should choose Add Users.
+- On the group summary page, choose the Users tab, and then, click on Add Users to Group.
+On the list that shows all users associated with your AWS account, select the boxes next to the users to whom you are willing to allow access to the CodeCommit repository, and then choose Add Users.

 - After adding your users, close the IAM console.